zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/05-sinhala-amazon.md

 Size says.

 [APZ 2.3] (#apz2 .3) {#apz2 .3.ref .apz} "Surveyance
-Not brought about.”
+Not brought about."
 It is this Maasurukamin, and this size did not appear in the world.
 Do not shine and do not feel.

-[APZ 2.4] (#apz2 .4) {#apz2 .4 .ref .apz} "says desire is the coating.”
+[APZ 2.4] (#apz2 .4) {#apz2 .4 .ref .apz} "says desire is the coating."
 Desire
 (ii) if there is a certain lust, a lust, an application according to A lust like a leash is a powerful desire in the heart, spindle, urination, Agencism, hometown, tab, Pharma, Illusion, Janica, Sanjaniya, Sibbaniya,